passivsystems/play-workflow/README.md

 Here, the first step contains a simple form to capture some data.
 This data is then forwarded to the next step to be displayed.

-The steps do not need to know what came before, or what comes after, as long as their data inputs are met.
+The steps do not need to know which steps came before, or which come after, as long as their data inputs are met.
 This means that steps can be reused in new flows.

 ## Running

 The flow can be accessed at URL `/myflow/start` as defined in the routes file.
 This is an alias to the first step in the flow, which is `/myflow/step1` in this case.
 Page two is `/myflow/step2`.
-In addition to being an alias, the `start` step will clear the session of previous runs.
+In addition to being an alias, the `start` step will clear the session of data from previous runs.

 ## Serialisation

 Once a step has been completed (i.e. the post function returns a `Right`), the result is stored in the session, and the user may access steps further down the workflow.

 The step result is stored by [pickling](http://www.lihaoyi.com/upickle-pprint/upickle/).
-(In the future we will allow custom storing strategies, e.g. to database).
 If the session cannot be restored, (e.g. changed domain objects), the session will be cleared, and the flow started from the beginning.

 ## Navigation